NACLab/ngc-sim-lib/tutorials/commands.md

 When commands are constructed via a controller they are also provided the keyword arguments `controller`, and `command_name`.
-It is not recommended to use these unless really needed to achieve the desired functionality.
-(The only use of these is the compound command)
+It is not recommended to use these for logic just for error messages, unless really needed to achieve the desired functionality.